|

 So much of “safety” is determined by your comfort level.
 Each of us is comfortable with different experiences.

-If you have done extensive traveling, you may be more comfortable with things simply because of experience.
+If you have traveled extensively, you may likely be more comfortable because of your experiences.

-If this is your first trip abroad or you are still learning, there are definitely things that you can do to make sure that you have a safe and happy trip.
+If, however, this is your first trip abroad or you are still new to international travel, there are things that you can do to make yourself more comfortable.

 Latest Turkey Travel Advice

-There is and has been an ongoing concern for safety with travel to within 10km of the border with Syria but other than that, there are no strong concerns.
+There is and has been an ongoing concern for safety with travel to within 6 miles of the border with Syria but other than that, there are no strong concerns.

 Many countries and organizations including FCDO recommend canceling and avoiding non-essential travel to Sirnak or Hakkari province.